wilwaesgoldl/core-engine/README.md

 ## Code Architecture

-The script is designed with a modular, object-oriented architecture to promote separation of concerns and maintainability.
+The script uses a modular, object-oriented architecture to promote separation of concerns and maintainability.

 -   `CrossChainBridgeListener`: The main orchestrator class.
 It manages the application's lifecycle, state (like the last block processed), and the primary event-polling loop.

 -   `ChainConnector`: A robust wrapper around the `web3.py` library.
 It handles all direct interactions with a blockchain, such as establishing a connection to an RPC node, fetching the latest block number, and querying for smart contract events.
 It includes basic connection retry logic.

 -   `RelayerEventHandler`: This class contains the core business logic.
-When the `CrossChainBridgeListener` finds a relevant event, it passes it to the `EventHandler`.
-This handler is responsible for parsing the event data, fetching external information (like gas prices via the `requests` library), constructing the corresponding `mint` transaction for the destination chain, and (in this simulation) printing it.
+When the `CrossChainBridgeListener` finds a relevant event, it passes the event to this handler.
+The handler is responsible for parsing the event data, fetching external information (like gas prices via the `requests` library), constructing the corresponding `mint` transaction for the destination chain, and (in this simulation) printing it.

 -   **Configuration (`CONFIG` dict)**: A centralized dictionary holds all necessary parameters, such as RPC URLs, contract addresses, and API endpoints.
 In a production environment, this would be managed through environment variables or a secure configuration service.